GouravSinghDosad/Amazon-Clone/README.md

 # Amazon-Clone-01
 A frontend clone of E-commerce website of Amazon.
-This is created using HTML,CSS and Vanilla Javascript.
+This is created using HTML,CSS and Javascript.
 The page is created for big screens i.e, laptops, PCs only.

 # Technologies:
 * HTML5